 Supports Clinical Documentation Improvement

 Clinical Documentation Improvement (CDI) streamlines the collection and recording of healthcare records.
-Transcription is an excellent addition for healthcare facilities aiming for CDI since it captures everything and produces more accurate and detailed documentation than, say, a hastily scribbled note.
+Transcription is an excellent addition for healthcare facilities aiming for CDI, as it captures everything and produces more accurate, detailed documentation than, say, a hastily scribbled note.

 Improve Medical Coding

 It’s estimated that medical coding errors cost patients, hospitals, and the government more than $20 billion annually.
-Errors in medical coding can stem from many things, though inaccurate documentation is one of the top reasons.
+Errors in medical coding can stem from many sources, though inaccurate documentation is among the top reasons.

-Transcription can help by providing medical coders with all the information they need to assign the most precise diagnostic and procedural codes, which improves billing accuracy, compliance, and reporting.
+Transcription can provide medical coders with all the information they need to assign the most precise diagnostic and procedural codes, which improves billing accuracy, compliance, and reporting.

 Mitigates Medical Errors

 By adopting accurate transcription, medical professionals help avoid misinterpretation or improper oversight of patient care.
 Clean, accurate records alleviate missed medical histories, incorrect dosages, and more.
-Of course, this is predicated upon the transcription provider offering accurate services all throughout the process.
+Of course, this is predicated on the transcription provider providing accurate services throughout the process.

 Why Should Healthcare Facilities And Clinical Services Avoid AI Transcription?

-One of the most effective tips for improving healthcare documentation is to let the skilled humans do it.
+One of the most effective ways to improve healthcare documentation is to let skilled humans handle it.
 I know we’re all busy, and the world is trying to find new ways to automate every task possible.
 Some tasks, however, work better when completed manually, and medical transcription is one of them.

-Many electronic health record systems today have built-in speech recognition and dictation storage options; some even feature native transcription features.
+Many electronic health record systems today include built-in speech recognition and dictation storage, and some even offer native transcription.
 However, automated transcription services are the last thing medical professionals should ever consider using.

 While they’ll get the gist of the basic dictation, AI can misunderstand phrases and transcribe them as something completely different.
 This results in inaccurate patient records, clinical summaries, and surgical reports.
 Not only does this affect the patient’s health outcomes, but it also impacts the healthcare facility, staff, and investors.

-Dtick with human transcription service providers like Ditto, otherwise, you’re paying for the privilege of doing your own transcription twice.
+Stick with human transcription service providers like Ditto; otherwise, you’re paying for the privilege of doing your own transcription twice.

 Improve Medical Documentation and Patient Health With Ditto Transcripts